 And as humans, we don’t tolerate “not knowing” well.

 Even when we agree that change is needed, we still struggle with how to do it.
-As a project manager, I’ve seen the spectrum from failure to meaningful transformation and there are consistent patterns, backed by research, that show us how to do change well.

 What Makes Change Hard?